JulianFrattini/sem-cde/README.md

-# b4c
-Replication package for the study of Bayesian Data Analysis for Crossover-Design Experiments
+# Bayesian Data Analysis for Crossover-Design Experiments

+This repository contains the replication package of the study, where we investigate how Bayesian data analysis (including Bayesian modeling) can address threats to validity of experiments using a crossover design at analysis time.

+## Structure

+This repository contains the following items:

+* src/ : directory for all code and scripts
+  * `simulation.Rmd` : simulation of our hypotheses with a synthetic data set